dbmi-bgm/cgap-pipeline-main/docs/index.rst

 This is the documentation for the Clinical Genome Analysis Platform (CGAP) Pipelines.

-The CGAP Pipeline Master repo (https://github.com/dbmi-bgm/cgap-pipeline-master) contains the latest production versions of all CGAP bioinformatics pipelines!
+The CGAP Pipeline Main repo (https://github.com/dbmi-bgm/cgap-pipeline-main) contains the latest production versions of all CGAP bioinformatics pipelines!

 Contents
 ########